 The POP server will send a packet back to your client in response to each command it receives.
+Your program should display these responses in the text area at the bottom of its window.
 These packets will begin with a "+OK" or "-ERR" code indicating whether the request from your client was acceptable or not.
 POP servers usually includes explanatory information after the "+OK" or "-ERR" summary code.